danskernesdigitalebibliotek/dpl-design-system/docs/architecture/adr-002-form-styling.md

 expanding the current `dpl-form` class.

-This currently has an exception in form of form inputs - these have been styled a long time ago and use the class "dpl-input".
+This currently has an exception in form of form inputs - these have been styled a long time ago and use the class `dpl-input`.

 ### Implementation in the dpl-design-system